Europe

 In the northern corner of Merrion Square Park, you’ll find the Oscar Wilde statue.
 There are several entrances to the park from each side.

 It is free to visit Merrion Square and best viewed during the day.
-It is close to the National Museum of Archeology.
+It is located near the National Museum of Archaeology.

 Time to Spend: less than an hour